runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 <Entry Text="{Binding Name}" />
 ```

-In the case that uses the ReactiveProperty, a ViewModel code becomes very simple!
+In the case that you use the `ReactiveProperty`, a ViewModel code becomes very simple!

 ```csharp
 // The INotifyPropertyChanged interface must implement when using the WPF.